verbb/formie/README.md

 - Auto plain text conversion of HTML emails.
 - Preview your emails, so you're 100% certain how they'll look.
 - Send test emails, for delivery troubleshooting and real-world previews.
+- **Conditions** - Choose to send or prevent sending email notifications depending on field values.

 ### Templates
 - Out-of-the-box templates, including CSS styles and JS functionality.
 Show great-looking forms that are user-friendly and follow best-practices with a single line of Twig.